axgao1/Final_Project_DK_AG/README.md

 unemployment|	-0.0098|	0.003|	-3.662|	0.000|	-0.015|	-0.005
 mindist|	-2.456e-05|	0.000|	-0.117|	0.907|	-0.000|	0.000

 This counter intuitive result is also borne out in the heart-related mortality regression.
 The coefficient on mindist in this regression is -0.0012, although this is still insigificant.
 This is especially surprising because we expected heart-related mortality to be extremely sensitive to distance from a hospital.
 When a person is having a heart attack, we would expect distance and time to a hospital to be critical for survival rate.
-In our results, we only explain 36.2% of the variation in heart-related mortality, so our model is missing key factors.
+In addition, we only explain 36.2% of the variation in heart-related mortality, so our model is missing key factors in explaining mortality from heart failure.

 ## Heart-Related Mortality Regression